pycontribs/pyrax/docs/cloud_servers.md

 ## Resizing a Server
 Resizing a server is the process of changing the amount of resources allocated to the server.
 In Cloud Servers terms, it means changing the Flavor of the server: that is, changing the RAM and disk space allocated to that server.

+**NOTE**: Resizing is only available for servers built with older technologies and flavors.
+To resize any of the current Performance servers, you need to take a snapshot image of the server, and then use that image to create a new server of the desired size.
+Once you are certain that the new server is working correctly, the old server can be deleted.
+If you're familiar with the old resizing method, one difference is that the new server has new IP addresses, whereas in the previous process the IP addresses were transferred to the new server.

+### Resizing Old Flavors
 Resizing is a multi-step process.
 First, determine the desired `Flavor` to which the server is to be resized.
 Then call the `resize()` method on the server, passing in the ID of the desired `Flavor`.
 The server's status is then set to "RESIZE".

     cs = pyrax.cloudservers